Surrogate-based Bayesian calibration methods for chaotic systems: a comparison of traditional and non-traditional approaches: Introduction

 \section{Introduction}

-Uncertainty quantification (UQ) plays a crucial role in validating computational models, particularly in climate science and other physics-based systems where predictions influence critical decision-making.
-Many-query problems, such as the calibration of expensive physics models, require repeated evaluations of complex simulations, making UQ both essential and computationally challenging.
-In these settings, calibration involves estimating uncertain model parameters, propagating their uncertainty through the system, and assessing the reliability of predictions.
-To be practically useful, UQ methods for calibration must not only be accurate but also computationally efficient and scalable.

-A key approach to mitigating computational costs is the use of emulators, such as Gaussian processes (GPs), which approximate expensive simulations while retaining predictive accuracy and providing robust UQ.
-Emulators enable faster inference in many-query problems like calibration, but their effectiveness depends on the choice of training data.
-Selecting informative simulation runs to build the emulator is critical, as inefficient sampling can lead to poor calibration performance and unnecessary computational expense.
+Uncertainty quantification (UQ) is essential for validating predictive models in physics-based systems, where parameter choices propagate through nonlinear, often chaotic dynamics.
+Calibration, the process of inferring parameters from data with quantified uncertainty, is a many-query problem: it requires repeated evaluations of expensive simulators and thus demands methods that are both statistically reliable and computationally efficient.

+A common strategy is to replace the simulator with an \emph{emulator}, such as a Gaussian process (GP), that provides fast predictions with uncertainty.
+Emulator accuracy in calibration hinges on how simulation runs are chosen: informative design points can dramatically reduce cost, whereas uninformed sampling wastes evaluations and degrades posterior inferences.

-This paper examines Bayesian calibration of expensive models using emulators, focusing on different data acquisition strategies.
-We compare four key approaches: Bayesian Optimal Experimental Design (BOED) \cite{lindley1956measure, chaloner1995bayesian, ginebra2007measure} and its goal-oriented extension (GBOED) \cite{zhong2024goal, attia2018goal, bernardo1979expected}), Calibrate Emulate Sample (CES) \cite{cleary2021calibrate}, and History Matching (HM) \cite{craig1997pressure}.
-Among these, optimal experimental design (OED) methods like BOED have been widely applied to guide physical experiments and sensor placement \cite{wu2021efficient, ricciardi2024bayesian, ferrolino2020optimal}, but their potential for selecting computer simulations in emulator-based calibration remains underexplored.
+We study Bayesian calibration for chaotic dynamical systems using emulators and compare four data-acquisition paradigms: Bayesian Optimal Experimental Design (BOED) \cite{lindley1956measure,chaloner1995bayesian,ginebra2007measure} and its goal-oriented extension (GBOED) \cite{bernardo1979expected,attia2018goal,zhong2024goal}, Calibrate–Emulate–Sample (CES) \cite{cleary2021calibrate}, and History Matching (HM) \cite{craig1997pressure}.
+While BOED has a long history in physical experimentation and sensor placement \cite{wu2021efficient,ricciardi2024bayesian,ferrolino2020optimal}, its use for selecting \emph{computer simulations} targeted to emulator-based calibration remains comparatively underexplored.

-Our contributions are twofold.
-First, we introduce a novel goal-oriented BOED (GBOED) algorithm that extends standard BOED to optimize information gain about the posterior distribution, making it more effective for calibration tasks.
-Second, we provide a comprehensive comparative study of BOED, GBOED, CES, and HM, evaluating their trade-offs in computational cost, implementation complexity, and UQ performance.
-Our results offer new insights into the practical merits and limitations of BOED-based methods for calibration and contribute to the broader discussion of how best to integrate experimental design principles into Bayesian inference for expensive models.